thunderbird89/esf/stories/story-knock-knock.md

 > "Delta-Four, on your six."

 The four Portuguese Talons disengaged from the interceptor fight, their engines burning hard as they accelerated toward the new threat.
-Miguel's HUD showed the bomber formation—twelve heavy craft, each one carrying torpedo loads that could cripple a battleship.
+Miguel's HUD showed the bomber formation - twelve heavy craft, each one carrying torpedo loads that could cripple a battleship.

 He also saw the Ryzak screening elements between his flight and the bombers.
 Three destroyers, positioned specifically to prevent exactly what he was attempting.